Computer People - K

 Founder of ISI and developer of the Internet.

-Category: Engineer, Founder, and Manager
+Category: Engineer, Founder, Manager, and Writer

 Emeritus professor of Computer Science at Kent State University and former computer architect at Goodyear Aerospace.